Where ships dock, to see and do, shore excursions, how to explore and get around, must-know and basics for cruise travelers to Split

 Discover Split on your own

-Cruise passengers that prefer to explore Split on your own and/or on foot will find a many attractions nearby, a few sightseeing services and good public transportation.
+Cruise passengers that prefer to explore Split on your own and/or on foot will find many attractions nearby, a few sightseeing services and good public transportation.

 Sightseeing in Split cruise port